Dreamhaven: Lynked: Banner of Spark

-In September 2024, Dreamhaven announced it would partner with indie game studio FuzzyBot Games to publish their first game Lynked: Banner of Spark.
-CEO of FuzzyBot Games, Tatyana Dyshlova, when asked about why they would partner with Dreamhaven, said "Dreamhaven provided for us was a viable future for the studio and how the terms were presented beyond just this game."
-Dyshlova proceeds note that "obviously their pedigree is very impressive."
-On the other side, Paul Della Bitta, who leads Dreamhaven's publishing efforts, said that the decision to publish Lynked was an easy one, saying the "velocity the team (FuzzyBot) was working at... was really impressive."
-The game was scheduled for an early access release on October 22, 2024 and a full release in May 22, 2025.
+In September 2024, Dreamhaven announced it would partner with indie game studio FuzzyBot Games to publish the studio's first game, Lynked: Banner of Spark.
+CEO of FuzzyBot Games Tatyana Dyshlova, when asked about why the studio partnered with Dreamhaven, said that Dreamhaven provided "a viable future for the studio and how the terms were presented beyond just this game."
+Dyshlova also noted that the Dreamhaven team's industry background was part of the studio's decision.
+Paul Della Bitta, who leads Dreamhaven's publishing efforts, said that the decision to publish Lynked was influenced by the development pace of FuzzyBot Games.

+The game was scheduled for an early access release on October 22, 2024 and a full release on May 22, 2025.
+Dreamhaven later announced that the 1.0 release was available on Windows, PlayStation 5, and Xbox Series X/S on May 22, 2025.

 Mechabellum

-In March 2025, Dreamhaven announced a publishing partnership with Chinese development studio Game River to publish their strategy game Mechabellum.
-Mechabellum had been released in early access in September 2024 under partnership with a different publisher, however, the game was receiving a "second chance", after Game River had gotten out of their original publishing deal.
-Amy Morhaime, speaking on behalf Dreamhaven, said they discovered the game after fans of Blizzard's StarCraft reached out to them.
-Mike (Michael) Morhaime spoke fondly of game, saying “...it’s one of the best games developed in the last decade, and we believe people will be playing even a decade from now.”
-CEO of Game River, Wen Youge, said that, with Dreamhaven's support, they are focused on providing additional content for the game throughout 2025.
+In March 2025, Dreamhaven announced a publishing partnership with Chinese development studio Game River to publish its strategy game Mechabellum.
+Mechabellum had been released in early access in September 2024 under a different publishing arrangement, but the game was later relaunched with Dreamhaven as publisher after Game River exited its original publishing deal.

+Amy Morhaime, speaking on behalf of Dreamhaven, said the company became aware of the game after fans of Blizzard's StarCraft reached out to them.
+Michael Morhaime described the game favorably, saying that Dreamhaven believed people would continue playing it in the future.
+Game River CEO Wen Youge said that, with Dreamhaven's support, the studio was focused on providing additional content for the game throughout 2025.

 Moonshot Games

 Wildgate

-In March 2025, Moonshot Games announced their first video game, Wildgate during a Dreamhaven-exclusive showcase in partnership with The Game Awards.
-The game was described as a 'crew-based first-person shooter', where players band together on a spaceship fighting other players in their spaceships.
-Wildgate released on July 22nd, 2025 on Steam (PC), PlayStation 5, and Xbox Series X|S.
+In March 2025, Moonshot Games announced its first video game, Wildgate, during a Dreamhaven showcase in partnership with The Game Awards.
+The game was described as a crew-based first-person shooter in which players work together aboard spaceships while competing against other crews.

+Wildgate combines ship-to-ship combat with first-person boarding and on-foot combat.
+Players form crews, search for an artifact, gather upgrades and fight rival crews during match-based sessions.
+Dreamhaven announced an open beta for June 9–16, 2025, followed by release on July 22, 2025 for Windows, PlayStation 5, and Xbox Series X/S.

 Secret Door

 Sunderfolk

-In 2024, Secret Door announced development of their first game, Sunderfolk.
-The game has been described as "couch co-op tactical RPG you play with a phone."
-Dreamhaven would later announce April 23, 2025 as the official release date for Sunderfolk in a showcase.
+In 2024, Secret Door announced development of its first game, Sunderfolk.
+The game has been described as a "couch co-op tactical RPG you play with a phone."

+Sunderfolk is a turn-based tactical role-playing game designed around shared-screen play, with players using a companion phone app as a controller.
+The game supports up to four players and includes online play through screen sharing in addition to its local cooperative focus.
+Dreamhaven announced April 23, 2025 as the official release date for Sunderfolk during its 2025 showcase.
+The game was released for Windows, Nintendo Switch, PlayStation 5, and Xbox Series X/S.